This post may contain affiliate links. Please read my disclosure for more info.

 Best cheap espresso machine: De’Longhi Stilosa espresso machine

-The Stilosa produces 15 bars of pressure, perfect for brewing espresso.
-It has a manual steam wand that can be used to turn your shots into lattes or flat whites.
-They include two filters for the portafilter, allowing you to brew either a single or double espresso.
+The Stilosa makes your espresso just right with 15 bars of pressure.
+It comes with a handy steam wand, so you can whip up lattes or flat whites easily.
+Plus, with two filters for the portafilter, you can choose to make either a single or double espresso.

 Best pod espresso machine under $200: Nespresso Pixie capsule espresso machine